QUALITY MANAGEMENT & ACCEPTANCE -

 If a difference in procedures for sampling and testing and/or test results exists between the Contractor and the Engineer which they cannot resolve, the Iowa DOT’s Central Materials Laboratory will provide referee testing.
 The Engineer and Contractor will abide by results of referee testing.

-The Engineer will base final acceptance of tests and materials on results of the Contractor's quality control testing as verified by Engineer's quality assurance.
+The Engineer will base final acceptance of tests and materials on results of the Contractor's quality control testing as validated by Engineer's quality assurance.